bigbigmdm/SFP-Master/README.md

 checkbox is used for addresses 0x180 - 0x1FF, red for 0x100 - 0x17F, blue for 0x080 - 0x0FF, and
 green for 0x000 - 0x07F (always checked).

+The `Parse` button is used to re-parse hexadecimal data in the hex editor, if they have been changed manually.

+The `Checksum` button is used to calculate two checksums (addresses 0x03F and 0x05F according to SFF-8472 Rev 12.3), if the module data have been changed manually in the hex editor.

+Changing the data on the left side of the screen automatically causes the data to be changed in the hex editor.

 - The `File / Save` or ![Save](img/save64.png) or `<Ctrl+S>` button is used to save the computer buffer to a file.
 - The `File / Open`  or ![Open](img/open64.png) or `<Ctrl+O>` button is used to save the file in the computer buffer.
 - The `File / Exit`  or ![Open](img/exit64.png) or `<Ctrl+X>` button is used to close the program.